Degrees and Connectivities of a Graph and Its $\delta$-Complement: Introduction

-In 2022, Pai, et al. \cite{pai} defined the $\delta$-complement $G_{\delta}$ of a graph $G$, which is defined similarly to the complement of a graph but considering the degree of the vertices.
-In 2023, Vichitkunakorn, et al. \cite{panupong} have discussed the Nordhaus-Gaddum-type relations between $G$ and $G_{\delta}$ on the chromatic numbers $\chi(G)$ and $\chi(G_{\delta})$, with respect to the original theorem from \cite{noga}.
+In 2022, Pai, et al. \cite{pai} defined the $\delta$-complement $G_{\delta}$ of a graph $G$, which is defined similarly to the complement of a graph but the complementation only happens among the vertices of the same degree.
+This operation is closely related to the \emph{subgraph complementation} introduced in \cite{kaminski2009} in their study of different kinds of complementations.
+For this operation, only the subgraph $G[A]$ induced by a subset of vertices $A$ is replaced by its complement, while leaving the other part unchanged.
+Another related operation is the \emph{switching operation}, introduced in \cite{van1991}, that reverses the adjacenices between $A$ and $V(G)\setminus A$, while keeping the adjacencies in $A$ and $V(G)\setminus A$ unchanged.

+In 2023, Vichitkunakorn, et al. \cite{panupong} have discussed the Nordhaus-Gaddum-type relation between $G$ and $G_{\delta}$ on the chromatic numbers $\chi(G)$ and $\chi(G_{\delta})$, with respect to the original theorem from \cite{noga}.
+While this relation has been studied for the chromatic number, to the best of the authors' knowledge, there is no work on the Nordhaus-Gaddum-type relations between $G$ and $G_\delta$ on other graph invariants.
+To fill this research gap, we give such relations on four graph invariants: the maximum degree, the minimum degree, the vertex connectivity, and the edge connectivity.

 In this work, we first show the Nordhaus-Gaddum-type relations over the maximum degrees and the minimum degrees of a graph and its $\delta$-complement.
-The results are then used to show the Nordhause-Gaddum-type relations over the vertex connectivities and the edge connectivities of a graph and its $\delta$-complement.
+The results are then used to show the Nordhaus-Gaddum-type relations over the vertex connectivities and the edge connectivities of a graph and its $\delta$-complement.
 The paper is organized as follows.
-In Section~\ref{bg}, we review the Nordhaus-Gaddum-type relation on the chromatic numbers, maximum degrees, minimum degrees, vertex connectivities, and edge connectivities of a graph and its complement.
-Then we review the definition of the $\delta$-complement of a graph and the Nordhaus-Gaddum-type relation on the chromatic numbers of a graph and its $\delta$-complement.
-In Section~\ref{ng}, we give the Nordhaus-Gaddum-type relation on the maximum and the minimum degrees of a graph and its $\delta$-complement.
-Then we show that all bounds are sharp except the upper bound of the minimum degree product, the edge connectivity product, and the vertex connectivity product.
-Some discussions and further questions are in Section \ref{end}.
+In Section~\ref{bg}, we review the Nordhaus-Gaddum-type relations on the chromatic numbers, maximum degrees, minimum degrees, vertex connectivities, and edge connectivities of a graph and its complement.
+Then, we review the definition of the $\delta$-complement of a graph and the Nordhaus-Gaddum-type relation on the chromatic numbers of a graph and its $\delta$-complement.
+In Section~\ref{ng}, we give the Nordhaus-Gaddum-type relations between $G$ and $G_\delta$ on four graph invariants: the maximum degree, the minimum degree, the vertex connectivity, and the edge connectivity.